A production possibilities curve is crucial for keeping track of your business. It allows you to accurately analyse its productivity.

 What is a Production Possibilities Curve?

-It shows the maximum amount output that is possible for both products which you can then compare to your actual output to ensure that there are no inefficiencies occurring.
+It shows the maximum amount of output possible for both products, which you can then compare to your actual output to ensure that no inefficiencies are occurring.
 To understand the production possibilities curve, you must consider the opportunity cost.

 According to the concept of scarcity, your business only has a limited amount of resources that must be utilized to create your outputs.
-In order to allocate resources to one production, it must be removed from another.
+To allocate resources to one production, it must be removed from another.

 Production possibilities curve example image

-A production possibilities curve maps out how much of each of your products you can afford to create.
+A production possibilities curve maps out how much of your products you can afford to create.
 Image credit: FutureLearn

-Likewise, Buying too much material while not outputting all of it into a sell-able product is considered to be a waste of money that could otherwise be used on something else.
+Likewise, Buying too much material while not outputting all of it into a sellable product is considered a waste of money that could otherwise be used on something else.
 It is important to know which of your products to prioritize over another one.

 For a growing company, that is an incredible loss.
 Now, let us identify how a production possibilities curve is constructed: